bridgecrewio/yor/docs/2.Using Yor/applyTag.md

 ```

 ## Use case: module tagging
-Yor supports in terraform [`module` blocks](https://www.terraform.io/docs/language/modules/sources.html) tagging as follows:
+Yor supports terraform [`module` blocks](https://www.terraform.io/docs/language/modules/sources.html) tagging using:
-1. Local module blocks - tags will be applied on resources that were created based on it and supports tagging.
+1. Local module blocks - tags will be applied on resources that were created based on identifiable local module blocks.
-2. External module blocks - tags will be applied on such module block and won't be necessarily applied on resources that were created upon it.
-Such form of tagging is based on external module definition and not gurunteed by Yor.
+2. External module blocks - tags will be applied indentifiable module blocks but won't be applied on resources that were created by the tagged block.
+   Because this type of tagging is based on external module definitions, it cannot not be guaranteed by Yor.